Convergent Sixth-order Compact Finite Difference Method for Variable-Coefficient Elliptic PDEs in Curved Domains: Auxiliary Results Using Complex Partial Derivatives for Constructing FDMs

 Throughout the paper, for simplicity of presentation, we often drop the base point $\bpt$ in $\partial^{(k,\ell}_\C v(\bpt)$ of \eqref{taylor:C} in \Cref{prop:taylor:C} if the base point is clear in the context.
 For any $M\in \NN$ and a smooth function $u:\R^2\rightarrow \C$, now applying \Cref{prop:taylor:C} with $v=u$ and $n=M+2$, we have the following Taylor expansion at a base point $\bpt$:

 where we omitted the base point $\bpt$ after the function $u$ for simplicity, and we define

 We now study the Taylor expansion of a smooth exact solution $u$ of the model problem \eqref{eq:PDE} by using complex partial derivatives $\partial^{(k,\ell)}_\C u$ for $(k,\ell)\in \NN^2$.
-To make our presentation simpler, because the diffusion coefficient $a$ is assumed to be smooth, we note that the model problem \eqref{eq:PDE} can be simply rewritten as follows:
+To make our presentation simpler, we note that the model problem \eqref{eq:PDE} can be simply rewritten as follows:

 Using complex partial derivatives, the above equation \eqref{pde:mod} can be equivalently transformed into

 Taking complex partial derivatives to both sides of \eqref{pde:11}, for $k, \ell \geq 1$, we deduce that {